 - a) Insert the enclosed CD into your computer.
-Locate the setup.exe file and double click on it. - b) Follow the instructions on the screen. - c) Make sure to mark the checkbox to get a desktop icon. - d) Connect the power cord to the power supply and plug into an outlet. - e) When the installation is complete, connect the USB cable to the MX Series II Module and an available USB port on your computer.
-The remote LED should be lit. - f) Wait for the computer to find new hardware and tell you it is ready to use. - g) Double click on the Rheodyne TitanMX[TM] icon to launch the software.
+Locate the setup.exe file and double click on it. - b) Follow the instructions on the screen. - c) Connect the power cord to the power supply and plug into an outlet. - d) When the installation is complete, connect the USB cable to the MX Series II Module and an available USB port on your computer.
+The remote LED should be lit. - e) Wait for the computer to find new hardware and tell you it is ready to use. - f) Double click on the Rheodyne TitanMXTM icon to launch the software.